 - Check ID very carefully, and look for any inconsistencies.
 Watch for anyone who seems either nervous, or over confident.
 When checking the birth date of a customer, don’t rely only on the birth year alone to confirm someone is of legal drinking age.
 Minors may try to pull a fast one on busy or distracted workers by purchasing alcohol just a few months or weeks shy of their 21st birthdays.
 As evidenced by this recent operation, doing the math correctly is very important.

 Every establishment needs policies to prevent alcohol sales to minors, and to protect themselves from liability, and the public from harm.
 Tell us in the Comments below – how else do you think service workers can help curb teen drinking?

-Congratulations to both Philena D. of Las Vegas, and Zolie F. of Pahrump, winners of our most recent quarterly gift card giveaway!
+Congratulations to Priscilla L. of Las Vegas, winner of our most recent quarterly gift card giveaway!

-Have you recently finished an Alcohol Awareness course or a Nevada Marijuana Compliance course with TAM of Nevada?
+Have you recently finished an alcohol awareness class with TAM® of Nevada?
 If so, we’d like to hear from you!
-After finishing one of our courses, students are invited to participate in a short online survey.
-As a token of thanks for participation, we enter survey respondents into a quarterly drawing for an Amazon.com gift card prize.
+Here at the TAM® office, we look to our customers their feedback on our business – from start to finish.
+As a token of thanks for participation, we enter survey respondents into a quarterly drawing for a $25 Amazon.com gift card prize.

-If you’ve recently completed a course with TAM and haven’t yet completed the customer satisfaction survey, we invite you to access the survey and submit your response before our next drawing.
+If you’ve recently completed your TAM® course, we invite you to access the survey and submit your response before our next drawing.
 Let us know your favorite part of the training, what you’ve learned, your experiences with staff, or ask us any questions you might have.

-Our customer satisfaction surveys are available to both online and classroom students.
-Thank you again to all of our customers for choosing TAM® of Nevada for your alcohol awareness cards and marijuana compliance training.
-Remember to visit us on TAM of Nevada on Facebook and keep the conversation going!
+Our customer satisfaction survey is available to both online and classroom students.
+Thank you again for choosing TAM for your alcohol awareness training.
+Remember to visit us on TAM of Nevada on Facebook and keep the conversation going.